Skip to main content

 Communications and advertising

-Charities publicise their cause in many different ways, including TV, radio, print, posters, online display, leaflets/brochures and direct marketing.
-Whatever method is used, fundraisers must be sensi...
+Charities publicise their cause in many different ways, including on social media, television, radio, newspapers, posters, leaflets and direct marketing.
+Whatever method is used, fundraisers must be s...

 Grant makers and trusts

 There are many sources of funding available for charities through grant makers, trusts and foundations.
-Most of these will grant funding according to specific criteria, for example specifying that a p...
+Most of these will decide whether to award funding according to specific criteria, for example s...

 Complaints